8. Student Achievement

 - Each course has a final assessment that will be given as a final examination, a final project, or a combination of both an exam and a project.

-- Students in the same course should be similarly evaluated, which means that final exams assessments will use the same format although particular questions may be different among the students.
+- Students in the same course should be similarly evaluated, which means that final exams and assessments will use the same format, although questions may be different among the students.

 - Coursework may include assignments, tests, projects, labs, discussions, etc.

-- Students assume the responsibility to ensure that they have completed all of the assigned requirements of the course before completing the final exam or assessment task.
+- Students assume the responsibility to ensure that they have completed all assigned requirements of the course before completing the final exam and/or assessment task.

 - Once the final exam is written or the final assessment is submitted, no further assignments may be submitted, unless prior arrangements have been made between the student and the teacher.
 Students will receive zeros for any incomplete assignments.